Michal Kašpárek

 quiet quit

-(neologism, idiomatic) To cease overachieving at one’s workplace to focus on one’s personal life; to do only what is reasonably or contractually required; to work to rule. [since 2022] ¶ Back-formation from quiet quitting. (en.wiktionary.org)
+(ambitransitive, idiomatic) To cease overachieving at one's workplace to focus on one's personal life; to do only what is reasonably or contractually required. [since 2022] ¶ Back-formation from quiet quitting. (en.wiktionary.org)

 r/K selection theory

-In ecology, r/K selection theory relates to the selection of combinations of traits in an organism that trade off between quantity and quality of offspring.
-The focus on either an increased quantity of offspring at the expense of reduced individual parental investment of r-strategists, or on a reduced quantity of offspring with a corresponding increased parental investment of K-strategists, varies widely, seemingly to promote success in particular environments.
-The concepts of quantity or quality offspring are sometimes referred to as “cheap” or “expensive”, a comment on the expendable nature of the offspring and parental commitment made.
+The r/K selection theory is an evolutionary hypothesis examining the selection of traits in an organism that trade off between quantity and quality of offspring.
+Species which produce more offspring at the expense of reduced individual parental investment are termed r-strategists, while those which make greater parental investment at the expense of a reduced quantity of offspring are termed K-strategists.
+The occurrence of the two varies widely, seemingly to promote success in particular environments.
+The concepts of quantity or quality offspring are sometimes referred to in ecology as "cheap" or "expensive", a comment on the expendable nature of the offspring and parental commitment made.
 The stability of the environment can predict if many expendable offspring are made or if fewer offspring of higher quality would lead to higher reproductive success.
 An unstable environment would encourage the parent to make many offspring, because the likelihood of all (or the majority) of them surviving to adulthood is slim.
 In contrast, more stable environments allow parents to confidently invest in one offspring because they are more likely to survive to adulthood. (en.wikipedia.org)

 sea lioning